 Proof.
-(Sketch) Let \mathcal{S} be the Scott-open filter and a an element not in \mathcal{S} .
-Extend a to a maximal chain outside \mathcal{S} and take its supremum v, which by Scott openness is a maximal element of $L \setminus \mathcal{S}$.
-Because \mathcal{S} is a filter, v is meet irreducible, and because L is distributive, it is furthermore meet prime.
-The set $L \setminus v$ is completely prime and separates a from \mathcal{S} .
+(Sketch) Let S be the Scott-open filter and a an element not in S. Extend a to a maximal chain outside S and take its supremum v, which by Scott openness is a maximal element of $L \setminus S$.
+Because S is a filter, v is meet irreducible, and because L is distributive, it is furthermore meet prime.
+It follows that the set $L \setminus \downarrow v$ is a completely prime filter that separates afrom S.

 Proof. (of 1.4) Clearly, the open neighbourhoods of a compact subset form a Scott-open filter in the lattice of open sets.
-For the converse, let A be the intersection of a Scott-open filter \mathcal{S} of opens.
-By the lemma, every open neighbourhood of A belongs to \mathcal{S} .
-Because \mathcal{S} is assumed to be Scott-open, A is compact (and obviously saturated).
+For the converse, let A be the intersection of a Scott-open filter S of opens.
+By the lemma, every open neighbourhood of A belongs to S. Because S is assumed to be Scott-open, A is compact (and obviously saturated).

-A saturated set is the intersection of its open neighbourhoods by definition, and a Scott-open filter is the intersection of the completely prime filters containing it by the lemma, so the two translations are inverses of each other.
+A saturated set is the intersection of its open neighbourhoods by definition, and a Scott-open filter is the intersection of the completely prime filters containing it by the lemma, so the two assignments are inverses of each other.